 Brighton & Hove's music education hub SoundCity wins national award

-Led by Brighton & Hove City Council’s Music & Arts service, SoundCity brings together the leading organisations for music in the city to enhance and further develop music education and opportunities in music that reflect the needs of children and young people.
-Alongside colleagues in schools the key strategic partners are Brighton Dome & Festival, Glyndebourne, Rhythmix and University of Sussex.
+This partnership is designed to boost music education and opportunities in music that reflect the needs of children and young people.
+Alongside our colleagues in schools our key strategic partners are Brighton Dome & Festival, Glyndebourne, Rhythmix and University of Sussex.

 Working in collaboration SoundCity aims to ensure that all children and young people in the city, whatever their background, are able to engage with, to enjoy, and to be inspired by high quality music opportunities.
 This is achieved through delivery of the National Music Education Plan and locally identified areas of priority linked to the Brighton & Hove City Council Corporate Plan, these being:

 • support for children and young people in challenging circumstances.